nasrithecoder/themabinti-2.0/backend/README.md

 # Themabinti Backend

-Node.js/Express backend for the Themabinti Services Hub platform with MongoDB, PostgreSQL, and M-Pesa integration.
+Node.js/Express backend for the Themabinti Services Hub platform with PostgreSQL and M-Pesa integration.

 **Themabinti is inclusive: both men and women can provide or book services on the platform.**